 OUR APPROACH

-We see change happening at different levels:
+We saw change happening at different levels:

 PERSONAL EMPOWERMENT